syncfusion/blazor-docs/src/charts/bullet-chart/target-bar.md

 ---
-title: "Target Bar in Blazor Bullet Chart component | Syncfusion"
+title: "Target Bar in the Blazor Bullet Chart component | Syncfusion"

 component: "Bullet Chart"

-description: "Learn here all about Target Bar of Syncfusion Bullet Chart (SfBulletChart) component and more."
+description: "Learn here all about the Target Bar of Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

-# Target Bar in Blazor Bullet Chart (SfBulletChart)
+# Target Bar in the Blazor Bullet Chart (SfBulletChart)

-The line marker that runs perpendicular to the orientation of the graph is known as the **Comparative Measure** and is used as a target marker to compare against the feature measure value.
-This is also called as **Target Bar** in the Bullet Chart.
+The line marker that runs perpendicular to the orientation of the graph is known as the **Comparative Measure** and it is used as a target marker to compare against the feature measure value.
+This is also called as the **Target Bar** in the Bullet Chart.
 To display the target bar, the [`TargetField`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_TargetField) should be mapped to the appropriate field from the datasource.

 ```csharp
 @using Syncfusion.Blazor.Charts